-The Compensation and Corporate Governance Committee, which is composed of Messrs.
-Golla, Brewster and Alexander, meet regularly and review and make recommendations to the Board with respect to the compensation of the executive officers of the Company.
+The Compensation and Corporate Governance Committee, which is currently composed of Messrs.
+Golla, Clancy and Alexander, meet regularly and review and make recommendations to the board of directors of the Company (the "Board") with respect to the compensation of the executive officers of the Company.
 This committee also recommends candidates for election to the Board, including the Chief Executive Officer.

-Directors who are also members of management absent themselves from a meeting, or portion of a meeting, of the Board where such individual's compensation is discussed and refrains from voting in respect of the approval of such compensation.
+Directors who are also members of management absent themselves from a meeting, or portion of a meeting, of the Board where such individual's compensation is discussed and refrain from voting in respect of the approval of such compensation.